madsyair/neodistr/README.md

 ## References

 Choir, A. S. (2020).The New Neo-Normal Distributions and their Properties.
-Disertation.
+Dissertation.
 Institut Teknologi Sepuluh Nopember.

 Iriawan, N. (2000).Computationally Intensive Approaches to Inference in Neo-Normal Linear Models.
 Curtin University of Technology.